 In addition to the above techniques, your physical therapist may also recommend specialized footwear.
 Well-developed orthotics with your personal needs in mind can make a huge difference in your experience of foot pain, improving your gait by supporting your arch and helping to alleviate pain with every step.

-For more information about how physical therapy can help address foot and ankle pain, Contact us today.
+For more information about how physical therapy can help address foot and ankle pain, call us today at (601)-453-3249.